gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 \vspace{11pt}

 3.2. **Sting Location Analysis** These data come from [@Smith2014] where the author experimented on himself by daily stinging himself five times on randomly selected body locations over the course of months.
 You can read more about this fascinating (and cringe inducing) study at https://peerj.com/articles/338/.
 The following code gets the data prepared for analysis by removing the observations he took each day on how painful it was to sting himself on his forearm before and after the other three observations that were of interest each day of the study.
 This is done with a negation (using "!" of the `%in%` which identifies rows related to the two daily forearm locations (``Forearm`` and ``Forearm1``) to leave all the rows in the data set for any levels of ``Body_Location`` that were not in these two levels.
-This is easier than trying to list all 24 other levels, then ``Body_Location`` variable is re-factored to clean out its unused levels, and finally the ``reorder`` function is used to order the levels based on the sample mean pain rating - and the results of these steps are stored in the ``sd_fixedR`` tibble.
+This is easier than trying to list all 24 other levels, then ``Body_Location`` variable is re-factored to clean out its unused levels, and finally the ``reorder`` function is used to order the levels based on the sample mean pain rating -- and the results of these steps are stored in the ``sd_fixedR`` tibble.

+\small

 ```r
 library(readr)